, ,

 Our practical example shows what this looks like in reality:

-A defective timing belt cover was replaced in just a few hours using 3D scanning, reverse engineering and 3D printing – from capture to installation in around five hours.
+A defective timing belt cover was replaced within a few hours using 3D scanning, reverse engineering and 3D printing – from capture to installation within one working day.

 Want even more practice?